 3. Progress Invoice

-Progress invoice is commonly used in works that stretch over a long period.
+Progress invoice, also known as interim invoice, is commonly used in works that stretch over a long period.

-It is mostly used in the construction line as this is one industry which not only takes a lot of time for each project but also is very expensive.
+It is mostly used in the construction line as this is one industry that not only takes a lot of time for each project but also is very expensive.

 Contractors send progress invoices or bills from time to time showing the progress of the work and quoting the amount required to be paid to them because they have to pay the employees working for them and also cover the expenses made during the ongoing construction work.